davinci-consulting/.github/profile/README.md

-# websites of sahin.software ltd. (LLC) - it consulting.
+# websites of davinci-consulting.net ltd. (LLC) - it consulting.

 **We are an it-consulting company.**